Looking at the Canon EOS 5D Mark IV for video? Here’s what to expect using our short Canon Mark IV tutorial

 An important thing to remember, though, is that not all 4K cameras are equal.
 Aspects like compression options, frame rates and output possibilities all vary from camera to camera, and all have an impact on the kind of footage you can produce.

 If you’re thinking of picking up a Canon EOS 5D Mark IV, it’s worth knowing exactly what the camera is capable of accomplishing.
-Here we take a look at what it can do.
+In addition to the usual Canon EOS 5D picture quality, there are a host of options for video that make it a compelling buy.
+Here we take a look at some Canon 5D Mark IV tips for what it can do.

 Like the recently announced EOS-1D X Mark II, the EOS 5D Mark IV records in the 4K DCI (4096 x 2160) resolution, rather than the more common 4K UHD (3840 x 2160) resolution.

 The difference?
-4K DCI is the standard for professional cinema production and digital projection, putting out a resolution of 4,096 x 2,160, whereas 4K UHD refers to Ultra High Definition and is essentially the next step up from Full HD.
+4K DCI is the standard for professional cinema production and digital projection, putting out a resolution of 4,096 x 2,160.
+However, 4K UHD refers to Ultra High Definition and is essentially the next step up from Full HD.
 If you’re planning on shooting video to professional standards then 4K DCI is a must.

 When recording Full HD and Standard HD footage, the camera returns to using the full width of its sensor so there’s no crop factor to worry about.
-However, one thing to bear in mind is that the aspect ratios of 4K DCI and Full HD are slightly different, the former being 17:9 and the latter recorded at the more common 16:9 aspect ratio.
+However, one thing to bear in mind is that the aspect ratios of 4K DCI and Full HD are slightly different, the 4K DCI being 17:9 and Full HD recorded at the more common 16:9 aspect ratio.

 You can set separate sensitivity ranges for 4K and HD videos, with a base ISO as low as ISO 100 and a top speed of Hi2 (equivalent to ISO 102,400).
 This is useful if you want to limit the maximum sensitivity to reduce noise from appearing in footage.

 Noise reduction is only possible when recording footage in Full HD, and is on by default when set to the Auto exposure mode.
-Otherwise it can be adjusted over there levels.
+Otherwise, it can be adjusted over their levels for optimal noise performance.
 It is not possible to use noise reduction when the camera is set to record in 4K quality, however.

 Canon’s Dual Pixel CMOS AF system has made autofocus during live view and video recording much more usable than on previous cameras, opening up new possibilities for shooting fast-paced video with accurate focusing